Everyday Crochet Bra Pattern

-The best part between me and you, when I make these bras with Red Heart Super Saver yarn even with the largest size I can make at least 5 bras a skein.
-With Red Heart Super Saver being about $2.50 a skein in my area that means each bra costs around 50 cents, 20 cents if I get the skeins on sale for $1.
-Since most bras will run you at least $20 on the low side that's a huge upside for me in making these!
+Between me and you, the best part of making these bras with Red Heart Super Saver yarn is that even with the largest size I can make at least 5 bras a skein.
+With Red Heart Super Saver being about $2.50 a skein in my area, that means each bra costs around 50 cents—20 cents if I get the skeins on sale for $1.
+Since most bras will run you at least $20 on the low side, that's a huge upside for me in making these!
 Why spend $20 on a bra when I can spend $20 on yarn and make like 7 different colors!

 Abbreviations and Supplies